* Kiwi rallies after RBNZ signals more rate hikes ahead

 * Euro awaits speech by head of ECB

-SYDNEY, April 24 (Reuters) - The New Zealand dollar rallied on Thursday after the country's central bank lifted interest rates and signalled more hikes ahead, while caution ahead of a speech by the European Central Bank kept the euro subdued.
+SYDNEY/SINGAPORE, April 24 (Reuters) - The New Zealand dollar rallied on Thursday after the country’s central bank raised interest rates and signalled more hikes ahead, while caution ahead of a speech by the European Central Bank’s president kept the euro subdued.

-The kiwi climbed more than a third of a U.S. cent to a high of $0.8626 after the Reserve Bank of New Zealand (RBNZ) said it would continue to tighten to stay on top of inflationary pressures.
+The kiwi climbed to a one-week high of $0.8638 after the Reserve Bank of New Zealand said it would continue to tighten to stay on top of inflationary pressures.
 As expected, it hiked its cash rate to 3.0 percent from 2.75 percent.

 Some in the market had thought it might signal a slowing in the pace of further rate hikes given a stubbornly strong currency and still moderate inflation.

 Still, analysts said further gains in the kiwi might be limited.

 “We believe further NZD appreciation is likely to be capped within a cent of current rates as the tightening cycle is fairly priced,” said Annette Beacher, head of Asia-Pacific research at TD Securities in Singapore.

 The New Zealand dollar last traded at $0.8624, up 0.4 percent on the day.